-For some time now I’ve been designing and developing a new guitar model with distinct lineage.
-Throughout my time crafting musical instruments and collecting vintage guitars I’ve been drawn to one guitar model in particular.
+For quite some time now I’ve been designing and developing a new guitar model with distinct lineage.
+Throughout my time crafting musical instruments (which admittedly isn’t long), and collecting vintage guitars I’ve been drawn to one guitar model in particular.
 My eyes light up every time I see a musician wielding this particular piece of wood and metal.
 I can’t explain what exactly it is that chimes with me.
 It rouses a kind of gear-geek syndrome.
 Somehow I can’t help but feel that a musician with one of these guitars in their arsenal must feel the way I do about it.

 By modern guitar terms its a rather vulgar styled, cumbersome lump of wood, rudimentary and even awkward.
 Yet it has a more profound effect on me than many of the boutique, high-end guitars I’m bombarded with everyday on Instagram.
 The front pages of glossy guitars magazines seem to endlessly be reviewing Strat/Tele/LP revisions.
 For some time I’ve toyed with the idea of designing (or rather redesigning) a new guitar model with distinct lineage.
 One guitar in particular comes to mind.